-At the December 2010 Bi-monthly meeting of the Archery Alliance of Australia, the Presidents of AA, 3DAAA and ABA signed a Memorandum of Understanding which outlined the future relationship between the organisations as they work together for the promotion and protection of all forms of archery in Australia.
+The Archery Alliance was formed in December 2010 where the Presidents of AA, 3DAAA and ABA signed a Memorandum of Understanding which outlined the future relationship between the organisations as they work together for the promotion and protection of all forms of archery in Australia.
 Since then TAA (Traditional Archery Australia Inc) has also joined the Alliance.

 The aims of the Alliance is to advance matters of common interest, and to do so in a way that respects each others activities, fields of interests and memberships.